brown-puzzle-hq/bph-site/README.md

 **Getting started**

 1. Run `pnpm i` in the root directory to install all dependencies across the workspace
-2. Then run `turbo dev` to start both `bph-site` and `ws-server`
+2. Then run `turbo dev` to start both `hunt-site` and `ws-server`

-## bph-site
+## hunt-site

-`bph-site` is the primary web application and can be run as a standalone hunt site (without websockets).
-See the [README](/apps/bph-site/README.md) for details.
+`hunt-site` is the primary web application and can be run as a standalone hunt site (without websockets).
+See the [README](/apps/hunt-site/README.md) for details.

 ## ws-server

-Since `bph-site` is hosted serverlessly on Vercel (which does not support websocket connections), a separate server is required for handling websockets.
+Since `hunt-site` is hosted serverlessly on Vercel (which does not support websocket connections), a separate server is required for handling websockets.
 This is the purpose of `ws-server`.

 **Migration**

-To transition an existing `bph-site` application to use websockets, do the following:
+To transition an existing `hunt-site` application to use websockets, do the following:

-1. Clone this repository and replace `apps/bph-site` with your `bph-site` application
+1. Clone this repository and replace `apps/hunt-site` with your `hunt-site` application
-2. Set up websocket environment variables for `apps/bph-site` (i.e. `NEXT_PUBLIC_WEBSOCKET_SERVER`)
+2. Set up websocket environment variables for `apps/hunt-site` (i.e. `NEXT_PUBLIC_WEBSOCKET_SERVER`)
 3. Set up websocket environment variables for `apps/ws-server` (i.e. `AUTH_SECRET`)
-4. In the Vercel deployment, set the root directory to `apps/bph-site`
+4. In the Vercel deployment, set the root directory to `apps/hunt-site`
 5. Deploy `apps/ws-server` in Fly.io
 6. Relog to refresh your tokens.